-RECEPTOR DESCRIPTIO N OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESC RIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICA NCE OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION Terrestrial Increased Alien species Adverse High Low Minor (3) Monitor areas of activity Low (2) ecology and biodiversity disturbance and weeds Direct species; - Eradicate weeds and ali species as soon as they appear, and for weed and alien of areas with can be Minor Eradicate weeds and alien species as soon as they appear, and natural introduced to vegetation the area and displace endemic protected endemic and Onsite alien species and weeds. protected Possible species
+RECEPTOR DESCRIPTIO N OF ACTIVITY DESCRIPTION OF IMPACT EFFECT/DESC RIPTION OF MAGNITUDE VALUE OF SENSITIVITY MAGNITUDE OF CHANGE SIGNIFICANC E OF IMPACT IMPACT MANAGEMENT/CONTROL MEASURES RESIDUAL IMPACT AFTER MITIGATION and Proper fire hazard identification signage to be placed in areas that store flammable material (i.e. hydrocarbons and gas bottles).
+Terrestrial ecology and biodiversity Increased disturbance of areas with natural vegetation Alien species and weeds can be introduced to the area and displace endemic and protected species Adverse Direct Reversible Minor Short term Onsite Possible High Low Minor (3) Monitor areas of activity for weed and alien species; Eradicate weeds and alien species as soon as they appear, and Make workers aware of alien species and weeds.
+Minor (3)